PyClub-AAMUSTED/100_days_of_code/README.md

     ```bash
     git push origin beginners/task-name
     ```
-6. **Create a Pull Request:** Go to your repository on GitHub and create a pull request to merge your changes into the main repository.
+6. **Create a Pull Request:** Go to your repository on GitHub and create a pull request to the `lead` branch to merge your changes into the main repository after running them through a series of tests.

 ### Intermediate